opeyemiman/analyze_imageprocessing/README.md

 CEE FunctionLand is a collection of utilities for handling multispectral image data, extracting pixel samples, computing vegetation indices, performing rule-based/machine-learning masking, and analyzing canopy or vegetation structure.

-This toolkit is designed for researchers, agronomists, and engineers working with RGB + NIR imagery and ML-driven canopy mapping.
+This toolkit is designed for researchers, geologists, and engineers working with RGB + NIR imagery and ML-driven canopy mapping.

 ---